 Last year, I tasked myself to work on making connections and building relationships.
 To achieve this, you have to follow up on your conversations.
 Add connections or post something on LinkedIn and send an email reminding them of the conversation you had.
 I believe there is something like the two-day rule so make sure you reach out within two days.
 The chances are not many students would have followed up so you are highly to become memorable and gain a new connection.
 If you are really interested in the new connection, ask them to have a cup of tea or lunch with you.
 Do not underestimate the importance of following-up, I actually had lunch with a former High Court Judge from this!

 Finally, try to enjoy meeting people and find the settings that work best for you.
 Practise talking to strangers when you are standing on a queue at random places like the train station.
 It is hard to be memorable but having a good introduction and exit plan would certainly help.
 Remember, those who don’t ask, don’t get, so ask for business cards, marshalling opportunities or even a chat over a cup of tea at a later date.
 Generally, try to know the person you as speaking to, find similarities and explore the differences.
 Enjoy it because it is pointless stressing out about it!

 Disclaimer: I expressly disclaim any liability for damages of any kind arising out of use, reference to or reliance on any information contained within this publication.Pictures and diagrams have been taken from Pixabay.com.
-I do not assume any responsibility for the accuracy or functioning of the pictures or diagrams presented in this publication.
+I do not assume ownership or any responsibility for the accuracy or functioning of the pictures or diagrams presented in this publication.